MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/biztalk-design-time-tools.md

   These schemas are available at \<*drive*\>:\Program Files\\Microsoft  BizTalk \<version\> Accelerator for RosettaNet\SDK\Schemas.

-  You can add more schemas by downloading PIPs from the RosettaNet Web site at [https://go.microsoft.com/fwlink/?linkid=33859](https://go.microsoft.com/fwlink/?linkid=33859).
+  You can add more schemas by downloading PIPs from the RosettaNet Web site.
 For more information, see [Incorporating a New Partner Interface Process](../../adapters-and-accelerators/accelerator-rosettanet/incorporating-a-new-partner-interface-process.md).

 ## BizTalk Mapper
  You use BizTalk Mapper to create and customize maps that define data transformations.
 You use BizTalk Mapper to map transformations for both inbound and outbound RosettaNet message types.